SlavovLab/DO-MS/README.md

 ## Search Engines Other Than MaxQuant

 This application is currently maintained for MaxQuant >= 1.6.0.16.
-We are working on a future version of this application that will be compatible with outputs from any search engine.
+Adapting this application to other search engines is straightfowards but does require some code editing.
+Please see [this document on implementing other search engines](https://github.com/SlavovLab/SCoPE_QC/blob/master/implement_other_search_engines.md) for more detailed instructions.

 ## Help!

-For any bugs, questions, or feature requests, please use the GitHub [issue system](https://github.com/SlavovLab/SCoPE_QC/issues) to contact the developers.
+For any bugs, questions, or feature requests, please use the [GitHub issue system](https://github.com/SlavovLab/SCoPE_QC/issues) to contact the developers.